Peugeot loses ground as Europe car slump continues

 Paris-based Peugeot led the fall, with an 18 percent drop in registrations that eroded its market share to 11 percent for the first eight months, down almost a percentage point year-on-year.

-Italy’s Fiat FIA.MI dropped 4.9 percent, in line with overall demand.
-Market leader Volkswagen (VOWG_p.DE) fell 11 percent, weighed down by declining sales at its namesake brand.
+Italy’s Fiat dropped 4.9 percent, in line with overall demand.
+Market leader Volkswagen fell 11 percent, weighed down by declining sales at its namesake brand.

 VW’s German luxury peers have increased their sales, partly at the expensed of European volume brands.

-That compared with a 0.5 percentage point gain for Daimler (DAIGn.DE), powered by Mercedes-Benz sales that rose 8.5 percent in August and 5.5 percent for the year so far.
+That compared with a 0.5 percentage point gain for Daimler , powered by Mercedes-Benz sales that rose 8.5 percent in August and 5.5 percent for the year so far.

 VW’s Audi, the weakest European performer of the three German premiums, still increased share in January-August with a 3.6 percent dip in sales, less than the market decline.
 August registrations were down 6.4 percent.